Nano-DNA-Studios/NCL/README.md

-# NCRL
+# NCL
-Successor to QChem
+A Python Library with tools and pipelines to dispatch Nano scale Quantum Chemistry Simulations